For candidates attending the national police promotion framework (NPPF) sergeants’ or inspectors’ examinations in 2024.

 The subject content for each of the examinations has been identified using a nationwide survey of operational sergeants and inspectors, together with strategic input from the NPPF governance board.

-This survey produces a blueprint of those areas within the syllabus that are both considered important and frequently encountered by officers holding that rank.
+This survey produces a blueprint of those areas in the syllabus that are both considered important and frequently encountered by officers holding that rank.

 The established blueprint is reflected in the balance of questions included in each paper.
 This means that potential sergeants and inspectors are more likely to be tested on those areas of legislation that have been identified as the most relevant and frequently encountered by the officers already serving at the target rank.